Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback for Collision-Free Scheduling

-Then, whenever an activity pattern occurs, the BS only needs to specify a partition in which the activity pattern is covered.
+Then, whenever an activity pattern occurs, the BS only needs to specify a partition that covers the activity pattern.
 Note that just as in the $k=2$ example considered earlier, it is possible that multiple partitions cover the same activity pattern.

-Fixing such a family of partitions $\hashfamily$, we now define an encoding function which maps from the activity pattern to $[T]$, and decoding functions which map from $[T]$ to the scheduling slots as:
+Fixing such a family of partitions $\hashfamily$, we now define an encoding function which maps from the activity pattern to $[T]$ as: